 The meals provided to all pupils are healthy, balanced and nutritious and only fresh fruit or vegetables are permitted as a snack brought in from home.
-Fresh drinking water is available at all times.
+Fresh drinking water is always available.
 Pupils are supervised while eating by the EYFS staff.
-Before pupils join LVS Ascot parents or carers are asked to provide details of dietary requirements and food allergies relevant to their child.
-This information is stored on the management information system and shared with the school catering service.
-Menus are made available to parents via the school parent portal in three-week cycles.
+Before pupils join LVS Ascot, parents or carers are asked to provide details of dietary requirements and food allergies relevant to their child.
+This information is stored on the management information system (iSAMS) and shared with the school catering service.
+Menus are made available to parents via the school Parent Portal in three-week cycles.
 All staff preparing food have the relevant qualifications.